bccp/nbodykit/docs/source/mesh/painting.rst

 The Painted Field
 -----------------

-The :func:`~nbodykit.base.mesh.MeshSource.paint` function paints mass-weighted (or equivalently, number-weighted) fields to a mesh.
+The :func:`~nbodykit.base.mesh.MeshSource.compute` function paints mass-weighted (or equivalently, number-weighted) fields to a mesh.
 So, when painting a :class:`CatalogSource` to a mesh, the field :math:`F(\vx)` that is painted
 is: